pqvst/hello/_posts/2021-06-22-hosted-monitoring-evaluating-influx-and-grafana.md

 ![](/assets/img/hosted-monitoring/influx-colors.png)

-Another very frustrating feature (or lack there of) is that the hover tooltip does not give any indication of the specific series your mouse cursor is currently hovering over.
-A simple solution here would be for InfluxDB to just highlight the actively hovered series.
+Another very frustrating feature (or lack thereof) is that the hover tooltip does not give any indication of the specific series your mouse cursor is currently hovering over.
+A simple solution here would be to make the actively hovered series hold or emphazied.

 ![](/assets/img/hosted-monitoring/influx-hover.png)

-### We couldn't get InfluxDB alerts to work at all
+### We couldn't get InfluxDB Cloud alerts to work at all

 While we *could* live with the visualization and customization issues, alerts was were we completely gave up on InfluxDB Cloud.
 No matter how much we tried, we just weren't able to get a simple basic alert to work.